 The final type of tax concerns LLCs with employees.
 LLCs with employees must withhold payroll taxes from their employees’ wages and pay the employer share of payroll taxes.

-Always keep in mind that in addition to state and federal taxes, you must comply with county and/or city tax requirements.
+Keep in mind that in addition to state and federal taxes, you must comply with county and/or city tax requirements.
 To find out if there are additional taxes you need to pay, Google your city name along with “register your business” and see if your city has tax requirements.
 Repeat this process with your county’s name.

 Common Questions About Forming a California LLC